COLLECTIVE BREATH

 What’s included:

-Every Tuesday at 7pm UK (live on Google Meet + replay available).
+Every first Tuesday at 7pm UK (live on Google Meet + replay available).

-Each session includes a short Dharma talk, guided practice (including Qigong), and time for silence - shaped by the needs of the community.
+The session will include a short Dharma talk, guided practice (including Qigong), and time for silence - shaped by the needs of the community.

 Pre-recorded Qigong classes.